stevenjpr/stevenjpr/HumanUserGuide.md

 Lack of preparation for meetings also can frustrate me.
 Examples:
 1. Someone comes in late and then asks for the meeting to be restarted to catch them up.
-2. People frequently come to things like spec reviews without having read the spec.
-The meeting then becomes less efficient as that person bounces around through the document expecting everyone else to stay with them.
+2. People frequently come to spec review meetings without having read the spec.
+The meeting then becomes less efficient as that person bounces around the document expecting everyone else to stay with them.

 Speaking of meetings: I prefer meetings with a set agenda.
-If there's no agenda and people wander, I start to feel like I'm wasting my time, when then makes me anxious!
+If there's no agenda and people wander, I start to feel like I'm wasting my time, which then makes me squirmy and anxious!

 ### What are your quirks?
 * *Tell us about those traits that are uniquely yours.
 How do you like to make decisions?
 How do you react to conflict?*

 I'm not particulary good at thinking on my feet or having quick responses.
 When it comes to making decisions and dealing with conflict I do much better if I have time to think things through and decide on my approach.
-If you stop by my office for a quick question, there may be a period of time in which I look like I'm drawing a blank.
+If you stop by my office and ask me a quick question, there may be a period of time in which I look like I'm drawing a blank.

 Over the years, I have come to prefer more direct communication, whether it be positive or negative.
 Best to just get right to the point rather than take some indirect route to the issue at hand.

 ### What are some things that people might misunderstand about you that you should clarify?
 * *Think of some labels people may apply to you.
 Tell us why those are wrong.*

-I tend to be a generally quiet person, which I've been told is sometimes interpreted as either I'm not interested or disengaged.
+I tend to be a generally quiet person, which I've been told is sometimes interpreted as either I'm not interested or I'm disengaged.
 I am paying attention and am engaged.
 I guess it just doesn't always show.

 Ever since the work from home thing started last year, I've tended to not join the various social Teams meetings.
 This doesn't mean that I'm not friendly or that I don't like people.
 I'm just a classic blue person (from Insights from training) that gets re-energized by quiet instead of social gatherings.
 I've found that the social time I get before and after meetings throughout the day is enough for me.